NorthernStars/SRCMS-Documentation/Development/SRCMS/SRCMS.md

       ...
   }
   ```
 - **Description:** Updates the list of installed apps on the device.
-This method checks the installed applications and updates the CMS database accordingly.
+This method checks the installed applications and updates the SRCMS database accordingly.

 ### 3. Updating the CMS (`actionUpdate` Method)